FriendsOfREDAXO/osmproxy/README.md

 # OSM proxy
-This Addon delivers a OpenStreetMap Tile Proxy for REDAXO
+This Addon delivers an OpenStreetMap Tile Proxy for REDAXO

 Features: